Gulf Law for Arab Middleeast Company Law

 2. BOT Projects

-In association with reputable well established law firms in London, GLS has advised on BOT projects to be implemented in the Area.
+In association with reputable well established law firms in London, Sabah Mahmoud has advised on BOT projects to be implemented in the Area.
 This involved the application of local laws including those related to labour and foreign investments.

 3. Company Incorporation